Glossary of Eye Care Terms - P

 propionate A soft, flexible material that is sometimes used in goggles.

 prosthetic Refers to a prosthesis, which is an artificial replacement for a part of the body.
 Read more about prosthetic contact lenses.
+Or read about losing an eye and replacement with a prosthetic eye.

 protective eyewear Eyewear made with impact-resistant lenses, usually polycarbonate, that protects the eyes, especially in working situations or sports.